 You May Pay Less Out of Pocket

 The ACA limits the amount you have to pay for deductibles, copayments, and coinsurance.
-In 2014, the maximum out-of-pocket limit is $6,350 for an individual plan and $12,700 for a family plan.
+In 2015, the maximum out-of-pocket limit is $6,600 for an individual plan and $13,200 for a family plan.
+In 2016, the maximum out-of-pocket limit is $6,850 for an individual plan and $13,700 for a family plan.
 Learn what these terms mean »

 You May Not Get a Subsidy on the Individual Exchanges